Billy Corgan: Instruments

-In 2016 Reverend Guitars released the BC-1 Billy Corgan signature guitar featuring Railhammer Billy Corgan signature pickups.

-The Reverend Billy Corgan Signature Terz was launched at the 2018 NAMM show—an electric version of a 19th-century instrument that is played as if the guitar is capoed at the third fret, and tuned G-g standard.
+In 2016, Reverend Guitars released the BC-1 Billy Corgan signature guitar featuring Railhammer Billy Corgan signature pickups.
+The Reverend Billy Corgan Signature Terz was launched at the 2018 NAMM Show—an electric version of a 19th-century instrument that is played as if the guitar is capoed at the third fret, and tuned G-g standard.
 Corgan often uses the capo at the third fret and asked for a higher-register guitar.

 Corgan is noted for having used Marshall and Diezel amps.
 He has also used modular preamps based on many different amps in conjunction with Mesa Boogie poweramps.
 The preamps were custom built by Salvation Mods.

-In August 2017, Corgan sold a large collection of instruments and gear used throughout his career via music gear website Reverb.
+In August 2017, he sold a large collection of instruments and gear used throughout his career via music gear website Reverb.

-In 2020, Billy Corgan collaborated with Brian Carstens of Carstens Amplification to produce Grace, Billy's first and only signature guitar amplifier to date.
+In 2020, Billy Corgan collaborated with Brian Carstens of Carstens Amplification to produce Grace, Corgan's first and only signature guitar amplifier to date.